 People reacted very differently to the crisis.
 Many people didn’t take the virus seriously at the start, then they became more fearful.
 Some people responded aggressively to the lack of social contact during the crisis.
 Sometimes, we found ourselves caught in the middle and we always had to remain neutral.

 How did the change in customer behaviour impact your work?

 Our customers demanded extremely high standards of hygiene, even going beyond the recommendations issued by the Federal Office of Public Health.
 For example, customers opted mainly for cashless payments during the crisis.
-However, as our contactless-enabled terminals will not be delivered until autumn, they had to enter their PIN numbers.
+However, as our contactless-enabled terminals were not delivered until autumn, they first still had to enter their PIN numbers.
 This resulted in some customers refusing to pay.
 We also had other customers who didn’t want to hand us their purchases for scanning because they were worried about infection.

 How did you respond to those situations?